John Smith (basketball, born 1969)

-John David Smith (born March 12, 1969) is an American college basketball coach who is the special assistant to the head coach at the University of Washington.
+John David Smith (born March 12, 1969) is an American college basketball coach who is an assistant coach for the San Diego State Aztecs women's basketball team.
 He previously served as the head coach of the Cal Poly Mustangs men's basketball team.

 Playing career

 A standout at John W. North High School, Smith originally began his college basketball career at UNLV under Jerry Tarkanian, who coached Smith's father, Fred "Lucky" Smith, while he was the head coach at Riverside City College.
 Smith would finish his playing career at Dominican where he played for his brother Steve, and was a NAIA All-California honorable mention and all-conference selection.
 Smith graduated from Dominican in 1994 with a bachelor's degree in psychology.

 Coaching career

 Smith's coaching career included stops at the College of Southern Idaho and Chaffey College as well as the high school ranks at his alma mater J.W.
 North, and Valley View High School as an assistant coach.
 In 2000, Smith was hired was the head coach and assistant athletic director at San Bernardino Valley College.
 He would guide the team to an 88–40 record in four seasons, including a Foothill Conference championship during the 2002–03 season.
 In 2004, Smith accepted the head coaching position at Riverside City College where he went 196–87 with four conference championships including the 2009 California State Championship, the school's first in 43 years since when Jerry Tarkanian was coaching.

 Smith accepted the position of assistant coach at Cal State Fullerton under Dedrique Taylor in 2013.
 He would stay on staff for six seasons and was part of the Titans' Big West Conference tournament-winning squad and 2018 NCAA tournament appearance.

 On March 28, 2019, Smith was named the head coach at Cal Poly, replacing Joe Callero.